 "We've primarily been working with the Oxford Dictionary of National Biography (ODNB), which is the gold standard of British lives from the Roman Empire to the present.
 Much of our initial work is with that corpus," Warren said.

 But they needed more sources to verify the validity of the relationships they had found.
-They are now expanding with help from XSEDE's Extended Collaborative Support Services (ECSS) at the Texas Advanced Computing Center (TACC).
-David Walling, the ECSS expert at TACC, is helping them see if the process they used on the ODNB can be extended to other corpora such as historical journals.
+This expansion, using the Bridges supercomputer at the Pittsburgh Supercomputing Center (PSC), was made possible with help from XSEDE's Extended Collaborative Support Services (ECSS).
+David Walling, the ECSS expert at TACC, is helping them see if the process they used on the ODNB can be extended to other corpora such as historical journals; ECSS expert David O'Neal at PSC helped to adapt the group's prior work to Bridges.
+The researchers decided to use Bridges because it provides unique capabilities for nontraditional applications to the XSEDE ecosystem.

 "If we look at a large corpus of journal articles and we ask how often names appear near one another do we get a similar result as the ODNB or do we get something different?"
 Warren asked.